Adella’s bright eyes opened.

 “Agreed,” Adella nodded.
 After they were out of earshot from the living quarters, she thought about how to word her suspicions and questions.
 “Céleste, why did you decide to come to Mars?”

 “It was something I was meant to do,” she answered without hesitation.

 “What is the problem we’re supposed to fix here?
 Everything looks fine,” Adella said as she looked around.
 The colony seemed exactly like something out of a sci-fi movie.
 Streets were made of smooth hexagonal tiles, the buildings were rounded, and everything was spotless.
 There was no sky above, as the concrete dome had no windows to the outside world.
 Quiet electric vehicles drove past them on the wide streets; they didn’t seem to be in any rush.
 People kept their distance when they walked past them.
 There were no signs of children, but that was to be expected on Primis.

 “I’m surprised that you don’t know why we’re here, Adella.”

 “There’s an overcrowding issue, and we were sent here to build another adjacent colony.”

 “Oh,” Adella said, looking confused.
 It seemed so simple, why didn’t anyone tell her?
 She looked around.
 Was this what overcrowding in a colony looked like?

 Adella shook her head.
 “Wait, I don’t understand.
-How could it be overcrowding if the population here is always maintained?
-There’s always three and a half thousand colonists, and it’s been that way for decades.”
+How could it be overcrowded if the population here is always maintained?
+There are always three and a half thousand colonists, and it’s been that way for decades.”